mitselek/touch-tone/docs/MVP/mvp-milestones.md

 **Description:** Select and order all necessary components, favoring availability over optimization
 **Deliverables:**

-- MVP component list favoring available development boards and modules
+- MVP component list favoring available development boards and modules ([see completed document](./mvp-component-list.md))
-- Orders placed for all critical components with expedited shipping
+- Orders placed for all critical components with expedited shipping ([see completed document](./component-order-tracking.md))
-- Off-the-shelf alternatives identified for any custom components
+- Off-the-shelf alternatives identified for any custom components ([see completed document](./off-the-shelf-alternatives.md))

 **Success Criteria:**